Documentation Index

 Deploy your mint contract

 Deploying your mint contract is the final step in setting up your mint page.
-Having a deployed contract enables you to access the following features:
+Having a deployed contract enables you to access the following features:- Manage whitelists and mint quotas

 - Enable eligibility checker for your mint